How did you decide to become an actor?

 If you weren’t an actor, what would you have been?

-With Sandalwood slowly opening its doors to female-oriented films… are there any roles that you would like to see portrayed or you would like to portray?
+Now that the Malayalam film industry has opened its doors to female-oriented films… are there any roles that you would like to see portrayed or you would like to portray?

 Where do you see yourself ten years from now?